MikhailSorokin/UE4_EOS_Plugin/README.md

 Once you have initialized and logged in, you can also use:
 - R will attempt to request UserInfo and then populate the DisplayName in the Widget

+For right now, all your friend info will display.
+Presence not entirely working yet.

+# Connect
+After you login normally through Dev Tool/Account Portal, it will attempt to log you in with Steam/Epic Games.
+Epic Games currently generates a token, but the ContinuanceToken becomes null.
+Steam may end up working but I can't test it because I don't have a test app working.

 The project, blueprint nodes and comments have more direct usage information.

 License: